jsq1234/leetcode-go/README.md

 Note: You'll have to always export this environment variable if you wish to submit/run your code to leetcode.
 To prevent this hasle, put the ``export LEETCODE_SESSION_KEY="..."`` line in your ~/.bashrc or ~/.zshrc file.

+### Downloading problem

+To download the problem, you can use ``leetcode-go problem "problem name in quotes" --lang cpp``.
+This will download if it can find the problem in cpp.
+But this requires you to know the full name of thee problem, which can be cumbersome, therfore, you can use ``leetcode-go search "search term"`` instead to search for the problem and then it will automatically ask you to language that you need to download the problem in.
+The problem statement is downloaded in a ``problem.txt` file whereas the code snippet is downloaded as your chosen language.

 ## Submitting/Running your code

 When you download the code using leetcode-go, it saves it in the form "longest-increasing-subsequence_300".
 This format is expected when the filename is parsed, so don't change this.
 Moreover, the sample test cases are written inside the program file, enclosed inside block comments /* */.
 Each test case is seperated by ``;``.
 You can add your own test cases in it but make sure to keep the block comment at the top of the file.